How To Prevent Package Theft: 10 Proven Steps to Keep Deliveries Safe

-You can’t stay home indefinitely waiting for your packages to arrive, but how can you be sure a thief won’t swipe them off your doorstep?
-Almost $6 billion worth of packages were stolen in 2020—here’s how to protect your purchases.
+No one can stay home indefinitely waiting for their packages to arrive, but how can they be sure a thief won’t swipe them off the doorstep?
+Package theft is a growing problem; here’s how homeowners and renters can protect their purchases.

 Protect your home and family with a top-notch security system.
 Vivint’s professionally installed systems can even detect and protect your packages while you’re away.
 See Vivint’s cameras and services.